 - It has approximately 9-10 hours of storage on the device.
 That’s irrelevant if you are using a sports watch and sufficient if you frequently sync with the app.

-- STRYD uses proximity pairing.
+- STRYD uses proximity pairing on their app.
 When pairing with the app the first thing in the list should be the closest.
 Handy for cheating at Bluetooth hide-and-seek.
 (Indeed I lost my OURA ring recently and used the STRYD app to find it!)

 - The new and old power readings MIGHT be comparable, especially if you calibrated the v1 PIONEER device.
 I didn’t do the calibration and get a sense that the new footpod readings are lower for me.

 - Moving STRYD from shoe-to-shoe is mildly inconvenient.
 That’s why I have 3x Garmin footpods.
 3x STRYDs would be a considerable investment, especially if/when STRYD move to dual-sided power.

 - The charging light goes off when STRYD is fully charged and sitting on the charger but I am not always sure if the device is properly placed on the charger.
 Is it charged or not?

 - Some users cite dropouts when worn on an opposite foot to the watch eg left foot and right wrist.
 I didn’t find that.